 - Mr. Gatley represented Kizyma Electric arising out of a claim for prevailing wages.
 Kizyma was an electrical subcontractor on a public works project.
 Eight of the employees sued Kizyma in Superior Court claiming they were improperly classified and not paid the proper prevailing wages.
 At the commencement of their employment, each employee signed a written arbitration agreement.
 Mr Gatley filed a motion to compel private binding arbitration.
 The case was finally decided by the California Supreme Court.
 (Companion case to Little v.
 Auto Stiegler).
 The Supreme Court ruled in Mr. Gatley’s favor ordering the employees to private binding arbitration.

-Mr. Gatley has been the Editor-in-Chief of the Lewis Brisbois employment newsletter since 2003.
-He also is a regular contributing author to Collector’s Ink magazine.
-Mr. Gatley has authored and edited hundreds of employment-related articles.
+Mr. Gatley was the Editor-in-Chief of the Lewis Brisbois employment newsletter from 2003 to 2018.
+He has authored and edited hundreds of employment-related articles and blogs.

 Pro Bono & Philanthropy